Looking back at historical records, toning a photo chemically, had its benefits in both aesthetics and permanence of the print.

 Digital toning does nothing to preserve the print.
 Print life is governed today by the correct choice of archive photo paper.
 Toning is purely for aesthetics.
-Digital toning means we can chose more or less any tone we wish and to colour the dark, mid range and highlights separately.
+Digital toning means we can choose more or less any tone we wish and colour the dark, mid-range and highlights separately.

 Methods using Photoshop

 - Tone with a Gradient Map – see “default Photoshop actions” in your actions pallet and select and play the Photoshop action “gradient maps”.
 Have fun here lost to experiment with.
 Gradient maps affect the tones in the photos dark to light. these tones are affected by a colour map.
 Choose a blend of colours!